 When the Remote Keyless Entry (RKE) transmitter is within 1 m (3 ft) of the driver door, the door can be locked and unlocked by pressing the door handle button.
 When unlocking from the driver door, the first press will unlock only that door; press again within five seconds to unlock all passenger doors.
-See Remote Keyless Entry (RKE) System Operation on page 2-2.
+See Remote Keyless Entry (RKE) System Operation ⇔ 29.